 CD4+ T cells are commonly divided into regulatory T cells (Treg) and conventional T helper (Th) cells.
 Th cells (Th1, Th2, Th17) control adaptive immunity against pathogens and cancer by activating other effector immune cells such as CD8+ cytotoxic T cells, B cells, and macrophages.
 Treg cells are in charge of suppressing potentially deleterious activities of Th cells by monitoring the difference between the body’s own cells (“self” cells) and outside invaders (“non-self” cells).
 Treg cells also function to prevent destruction of healthy tissue via the immune system, a debilitating process known as autoimmunity.

-Regulatory T cells have become important to researchers who are trying to increase the efficacy of vaccines for cancer and AIDS.
-In addition to increasing the antigenicity of the immunizing element, a better understanding of regulatory T cells will permit scientists to reduce the immune system’s brake activity, which often limits the effectiveness of vaccines.(Shevach 2010)
+Regulatory T cells have become important to researchers who are trying to increase the efficacy of vaccines for cancer and acquired immunodeficiency syndrome (AIDS).
+In addition to increasing the antigenicity of the immunizing element, a better understanding of regulatory T cells will permit scientists to reduce the immune system’s brake activity, which often limits the effectiveness of vaccines.3

 Implications of the Antigen-Antibody Process for Future Clinical Application